MAHGIC: A Model Adapter for the Halo-Galaxy Inter-Connection: The Empirical Model

 Once $\MstarInt$ is modeled for both central and satellite galaxies, the corresponding SFR can be obtained by differentiating it along each branch.
 When applying the model to a DMO simulation with snapshots at redshifts different from that of the training simulation, interpolations are applied to the output SFH for the DMO simulation to adjust the redshift sampling.

 As demonstrated in Paper-I (see their \S 3.1), the main-sequence scatter of the sSFR-$\Mstar$ relation cannot be fully explained by halo properties.
 By using a large set of halo properties, the explained scatter, as described by $R^2$ of their regressor, is still less than $50\%$ at both $z=0$ and $z=2$.
 Hence, a model that relies on halo properties, without over-fitting, always underestimates the scatter of sSFR for the main-sequence galaxy population.
-The missed scatter of $\log {\rm sSFR}$ in our model can be added as a normal random component whose variance is taken from the difference between the model output and the hydrodynamic simulation used as the training data.
+The missed scatter of $\log {\rm sSFR}$ in our model can be added as a normal random component whose variance is taken from the difference between the model output and the hydrodynamic simulation used as the training data. {\revisestyle If required, this missing variance can also be modeled as a function of halo properties using an independent regressor.
+This is critical when the model is to be extended to using observations as input, where only summary statistics are available. }

 The direction of information flow in our model is shown clearly by Figure~\ref{fig:model-outline}.
 In the training phase of both the central and satellite models, information flows from the two ends to the center of the model pipeline, while in the application phase, information flows in a single direction, from the left to the right.
 This is a direct outcome of our optimization strategy, and is different from a neural network-based deep model, where the information flows cyclically in the training phase if a gradient back-propagation algorithm \citep[e.g.,][]{rumelhartLearningRepresentationsBackpropagating1986} is adopted.